 - Watery vaginal discharge

-- Pink vaginal discharge
+- Pink spotting or vaginal discharge

 What Is Fibroid Discharge?

-Fibroids themselves don’t actually secrete any discharge, however, uterine fibroids can contribute to increased menstrual bleeding, bleeding between periods, large blood clots, watery discharge, or pink discharge.
+Fibroids themselves don’t actually secrete any discharge; however, uterine fibroids can contribute to increased menstrual bleeding, bleeding between periods, large blood clots, watery discharge, or pink discharge.

 Discover Uterine Fibroid Treatment at USA Fibroid Centers

 At USA Fibroid Centers, our fibroid experts offer a unique, non-surgical approach called Uterine Fibroid Embolization (UFE).
-This technique is a minimally invasive, outpatient procedure performed by specialized interventional radiologists in dozens of state-of-the-art USA Fibroid Centers across the country.
+This technique is a minimally invasive, outpatient treatment performed by specialized interventional radiologists in dozens of state-of-the-art USA Fibroid Centers across the country.

-Advantages of UFE:
+Advantages Of UFE: